A Wasserstein distance approach for concentration of empirical risk estimates: Concentration bounds for distributions satisfying

-We now provide a concentration bound for the empirical CVaR estimate (\ref{cvarest}), by relating the estimation error $\left| c_{n,\alpha} - \cvar_\alpha(X) \right|$ to the Wasserstein distance between the true and empirical distribution functions, and subsequently invoking Lemma \ref{lemma:wasserstein-dist-bound} that bounds the Wasserstein distance between these two distributions. \begin{proposition}[CVaR concentration] Suppose $X$ satisfies (C1) for some $\beta>1$.
-Then, for any $\epsilon >0$, we have
+We now provide a concentration bound for the empirical OCE estimate \eqref{ocest}, by relating the estimation error $\left| \oce_{n} - \oce(X) \right|$ to the Wasserstein distance between the true and empirical distribution functions, and subsequently invoking Lemma \ref{lemma:wasserstein-dist-bound} that bounds the Wasserstein distance between these two distributions. \begin{corollary}[OCE concentration] Suppose $X$ satisfies \ref{ass:c1} for some $\beta>1$.
+Let $\phi:\R\rightarrow \R $ be a $L$-Lipschitz disutility function.
+Let $\oce(X)$ be the OCE risk of $X$ as defined in \eqref{ocedef}, and let $\oce_{n}$ be its empirical estimate as in \eqref{ocest}.
+Then, for every $\epsilon >0$ and $n\geq 1$, we have